-Our 2017 Open Access policy requires researchers at Leiden University to make all their peer-reviewed articles available via LUCRIS and the Leiden Repository (‘green open access’).
+Our 2017 Open Access policy requires researchers at Leiden University to make all their Leiden affiliated peer-reviewed articles available via LUCRIS and Scholarly Publications (‘green open access’).

 Based on Article 25fa of the Dutch Copyright Act, The Executive Board expects that as of December 2020 all scholarly and professional articles, book chapters in edited collections, and conference papers that are published by staff members of Leiden University will be made Open Access available in the Leiden Repository after a six-month embargo.

 If you do not wish a publication to be made Open Access available, you can send a reasoned request to us by email: email@example.com.

 This policy came into effect on 3 November 2020.
 It applies to publications by researchers and also concerns older publications, as Article 25fa has retroactive effect.

 Article 25fa specifically does not apply to monographs, dissertations and (master)theses.